Malaxor/LIRI/README.md

 + node app.js movie-this 'movie name':  requires a movie name as a fourth argument, and returns information about that movie.
 NOTE: OMDB api is inconsistent so the API used here 'movieDB' does not return as comprehensive movie data

 + node app.js do-what-it-says: will spotify a song's name chosen at random from a list located in a pregenerated .txt file.

-IMPORTANT NOTE: To use this app, you need to provide your own twitter and spotify keys.
-Because this can be time consuming, I've uploaded a demo video for those short on time but curious enough to see this app in action.
+I've uploaded a demo video for those short on time but curious enough to see this app in action.

 View demo video here: https://www.youtube.com/watch?v=ZBpw2yvVb3M